ivan-tkatchev/tab/README.md

 ### Examples ###

-An introduction to `tab` in 10 easy steps:
+An introduction to `tab` in 10 easy steps.

 ###### 1.